 Before Gus, I was director of footwear at Lacoste.
 The hours were long and the travel was even longer.
 Once Gus was born the thought of jumping on a flight to Asia or the USA, something that was once so exciting, now filled me with dread.
 After a lot of soul-searching I decided I needed to do something that would somehow fit with our new family and lifestyle.
 So we launched Bell and Rigg in April this year when Gus was 18 months old.

-During my maternity leave in Windsor I was missing my fern laden flat whites from my favourite London barista, so I started working on my home barista skills, experimenting with different coffees and brew methods, often asking Adam to bring a bag of coffee beans home with him.
+During my maternity leave in Windsor I was missing my fern laden flat whites from my favourite London barista, so I started working on my home barista skills, experimenting with different coffees and brew methods, often asking Adam to bring a bag of coffee beans in mexico home with him.

 I knew that third wave coffee was booming and more and more craft coffee roasters and coffee shops were popping up across the country.
 So I decided to step into the world of speciality coffee.
 I didn’t have the hours or the money to set up a coffee shop so we decided to specialise in brewing great coffee at home.
 I began my diploma in coffee (who knew there was such a thing?) and started building my brand and website.

 The core of the business is our coffee club, which is essentially a coffee subscription… although hate the word subscription because it makes you feel tied into something.
 But it allows people to explore the world of specialty coffee.